Based on Your Reading:

 Access Help Paying for Treatment

 The chemotherapeutic drug gemcitabine is most often used to treat pancreatic, ovarian and breast cancers.
-Doctors also found success in the treatment of pleural and peritoneal mesothelioma and certain types of lung cancer, and often use the drug in combination with another chemotherapy drug to treat these forms of cancer.
+Doctors also found success treating pleural and peritoneal mesothelioma and certain types of lung cancer.
+It's often used in combination with another chemotherapy drug.

 Brand Name | Gemzar |